mogess0606/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is low level programming nested else
+This is low level progrmming  netsted else